January 25, 2013

 The biggest surprise to me has been a drastic reduction in cravings.
 I have a sweet tooth, well to be truthful, more than one!

 Since embarking on this plan, those cravings have waned.
-Ice-cream has even iced over—an unheard of phenomenon in this house!
+Ice-cream has even iced over – a previously unheard of phenomenon in this house!
 I’ve also heard that a gluten-free diet can help reduce inflammation.
 Have you had any positive experiences with that?

 For your perusal, here is a link to an article that someone sent to me about wheat.